Zapier Connect allows you to set up a Zap using Zapier's Webhook app. To get started, you'll need:

 - Add projects or tasks to a Google Calendar

 - Update a Trello board with projects or tasks

 - Add new WP-CRM System contacts to your Quickbooks customer list

 Setting Up Filters (Optional)

 There may be cases where you don't want the Zap to run.
 For example, if you are adding a task to your Google Calendar, you don't want it to be re-added every time the task is updated.
 Or maybe you want the Zap to run only if certain information is available, like adding a contact to your accounting program only if they have a street address.

 Filters in Zapier are able to check if the information you need (or don't need) is available.
 If the conditions you set are met, the Zap simply won't run.

-To do this, click on the "plus" sign under the Trigger step in Zapier.
+To do this, filter the option located in the menu to the right..
 You will then be able to define a series of conditions that will determine whether or not a Zap gets run.